 All subject books will have these Bookwork Standards glued inside the front cover.
-Students are expected to follow these, and staff will be checking books regularly.
-Academic reports will include feedback on Bookwork each semester This is an example of an informal assessment strategy to determine student progress
+Students are expected to follow these and staff will be checking books regularly.
+Academic reports will include feedback on bookwork each semester in the commitment to learning box.

+This is an example of an informal assessment strategy to determine student progress.